ZIMO-Elektronik/ZUSI/README.md

   </tbody>
 </table>

 Features requests the transmission capabilities of connected devices.
-Feature bits (see baud rate and devices) will be pulled to 0 when at least one decoder does not support the corresponding feature.
+These capabilities consist of a **baud rate** and a **device byte**.
+In the baud rate byte, decoders set the bit for the **fastest** [timing](#electrical-specification) they support low.
+In the device byte, bit 7 pulled low indicates if they can operate simultaneously with other devices.

 > [!WARNING]
-> Personal note: I think someone mixed up the baud rate flags 0 and 1.
-As defined, now the fastest decoder determines the transmission speed, not the slowest.
-In addition, the CRC is missing in the response of this packet... :cry:
+> The CRC is missing in the response of this packet... :cry:

 #### Exit
 <table>